Islandora/islandora_newspaper_batch/README.md

 Drush 6 and below:
 `drush -v --user=admin --uri=http://localhost islandora_newspaper_batch_preprocess --type=directory --target=/path/to/issues --namespace=dailyplanet --parent=islandora:dailyplanet`

 This will populate the queue (stored in the Drupal database) with base entries.
-Note that the --parent parmater must be a newspaper, not a collection.
+Note that the --parent parameter must be a newspaper, not a collection.

-Batches must be broken up into separate directories (or Zip files), such that each directory at the "top" level (in the scan_target directory or Zip file) represents a newspaper issue.
+Batches must be broken up into separate directories (or Zip files), such that each directory at the "top" level (in the target directory or Zip file) represents a newspaper issue.
 Newspaper pages are their own directories inside of each newsppaper issue directory.

 Files are assigned to object datastreams based on their basename, so a folder structure like: